Ginger Ridge Road Addition

 Expanding Ohio River Bluffs to 300 Acres

-When we heard there was a tract for sale adjacent to the Ohio River Bluffs Preserve earlier this year, we simply couldn’t pass up the opportunity to try to buy it.
-This acquisition takes us to the ridgetop on Ginger Ridge Road, providing significantly more protection for the Bradford Run watershed.
+When we heard there was a tract for sale immediately adjacent to the Ohio River Bluffs Preserve earlier this year, we simply couldn’t pass up the opportunity to try to buy it.
+This acquisition takes us to the forested ridgetop on Ginger Ridge Road, providing significantly more protection for the Bradford Run watershed, and providing us our first road frontage and access on the north boundary.
 We’ve come a long way at the Bluffs from our first 62 acre purchase back in 2005!
-Ohio River Bluffs is arguably the most stunning of all the Arc preserves and it has more to boast than just wildflowers, which the gallery on the next page reveals.
+Ohio River Bluffs is arguably the most botanically stunning of all the Arc preserves, but it has more to boast about than just wildflowers.
+The preserve shelters a beautiful steep bluff forest assemblage on its dolomite banks, dominated by yellow buckeye, chinquapin oaks, hackberry, sugar maple, and bitternut hickories.
+The well-drained rocky soils harbor several species of woodland salamanders, and the ridgetop offers uplifting panoramas of the Ohio River far below, and the hills of Kentucky on the far shore.

 Arc staff members, Tim and Ethan, and volunteers have been working hard all year on cutting a trail system at Ohio River Bluffs that originates on Gilkison Hollow Road, a road that is literally lined with carpets of Blue-eyed Mary’s in the spring (see photo right by Tim).
-The completion of this trail, hopefully in 2021, will be a significant contribution to the hiking trail offerings in Ohio.
+The completion of this trail, estimated yet to occur in 2021, will be a significant advancement to the hiking trail opportunities afforded to the public by the Arc of Appalachia.